nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 6. `storage` returns `ArrayList<Item>` to `InvMgr`.
 This will be used to create the `ItemList`, but will not be shown here.

 #### Saving data

+The following sequence diagram shows how the data file is saved.
+Typically, this is done after each Command is run.

 ![StorageSaveSequenceDiagram](img/StorageSaveSequenceDiagram.png)